HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   substitution
     *   one letter of the DNA, RNA or amino acid code is replaced (substituted) by one other letter
-    *   **HGVS**: a sequence change where, compared to a reference sequence, one residue is replaced by one other residue.
+    *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, one residue is replaced by one other residue.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/substitution/), [_RNA_](/recommendations/RNA/variant/substitution/) or [_protein_](/recommendations/protein/variant/substitution/).

 *   trans